 Therefore, the WSIS target "Connect villages with telecommunications/ICT and establish community access points" should be promoted more intensively by employing emerging broadband technologies for various e-application services to vitalize the social and economic activities of rural and remote areas.
 Multipurpose community telecasters (MET), public call offices (PCO), community access centres (CAC) and e-posts are still valid in terms of cost effectiveness for sharing infrastructure and facilities by community residents, leading to the goal of provision of individual telecommunication access.

-Therefore, it is proposed to deal with the challenges and system requirements of fixed and mobile networks for rural deployments in developing nations.

-Decisions that may drive first the examination and then the choice of particular techniques and solutions for the provision of multimedia telecommunications/ICT services may be influenced by, inter alia, the following:

-a) Increasing availability of telecommunications/ICTs that provide enhanced broadband connectivity at progressively lower costs, lower energy consumption and lower greenhouse gas emissions.

-b) Experience gained since the previous ITU-D study cycles in many parts of the world in developing, implementing and refining major rural telecommunication programmes, as more countries respond to particular situations, and in-country demand using "best practices" as outlined in the work of ITU-D.

-c) The influence of cultural, social and other factors in producing differing and often creative responses to meeting the demand for multimedia services from residents of rural and remote areas of developing and least developed countries.

-d) Progress being steadily made on human resources development/management issues which are fundamental to establishing sustainable telecommunication infrastructure.

 2 Question or issue for study